If you are facing dangerous driving charges, you need a criminal defence lawyer in Toronto to look at your case as soon as possible.

 - The manner in which you operated the vehicle was dangerous to the public, considering the condition, nature or use of the place in question; and

 - The conduct was a marked departure from the standard of care exercised by a reasonably prudent driver.
-The Crown need not prove that you intended to drive dangerously, meaning that the threshold of proof is lower, making it easier to convict.
+The Crown does not need to prove that you intended to drive dangerously, meaning that the threshold of proof is lower, making it easier to convict.

 Punishments for a conviction for dangerous driving depend on a range of factors, and can include both criminal penalties imposed by the Toronto court system as well as a driving suspension.